I’m very pleased to announce that a little program of mine called

 $ sudo gdb -batch -p 23437 -x =(echo "set *(unsigned char *)0x41b2f2 = 0x74\nquit")

 All done.
-Just attach using screen -x, but be sure not to enter
+Just attach using screen -x

 the correct password: That’s the only one that will not give you